 When grievances arise in regard to a course grade, the student should first discuss the matter with the individual faculty member.
-If a satisfactory conclusion is not achieved, the matter may be brought, in turn, to the respective department chairperson, school dean, and then to the academic vice president.
+If a satisfactory conclusion is not achieved, the matter may be brought, in turn, to the respective department chairperson, school dean, and then to the vice president for academic affairs.
 Matters still in dispute may finally be taken to the Board of Review.
-Formal, written grade appeals must be filed within the fourth week of the subsequent semester (fall, spring, and summer) following the finalization of grades in the Registrar's Office and in accordance with procedures available in the student handbook.
+Formal, written grade appeals must be filed within the fourth week of the subsequent semester (fall, spring, and summer) following the finalization of grades in the registrar's office and in accordance with procedures available in the student handbook.